Is platinum really more expensive than white gold?

 The platinum foundations of Anna's bespoke engagement ring, which eventually came to hold a nimbus of square-cut orange sapphires

-Given its superiority, it’s not surprising that the average cost of platinum has always been higher than that of gold.
+Given its superiority, the average cost of platinum has always been higher than that of gold.
 It makes sense; it’s rarer, weightier, hardier, and thus more desirable.

 But, in recent years, platinum’s been knocked from its top spot in the cost stakes by its once cheaper contender.
 Now at 1.4 times more expensive than platinum, white gold is the most pricey it’s ever been.